paguerre3/go/README.md

 go test
 ```

-*Note that a common practice in GO is adding unit tests (`_test.go`) in the same directory/package where the code is located.
-This allows you to test the code independently of each other.*
+⚠️ *Note that a common practice in GO is adding unit tests (`_test.go`) in the same directory/package where the code is located.
+This allows you to test the package code independently of each other when needed or test everything at once without setting a common folder.*

 ---
 ### Further Reading